observermedia/django-wordpress-rest/README.rst

         # ...
     )

+Create the database tables that will persist the sync'd WordPress content:

 ::

+    $ python manage.py migrate

 Sync WordPress content using the management command.
 The ``<site_id>`` can be found using the `/me/sites WordPress API call <https://developer.wordpress.com/docs/api/1.1/get/me/sites/>`_.
 This is useful for periodically updating the content with cron.